hroptatyr/dateutils/index.md

 Examples
 ========

-I love everything to be explained by example to get a first impression.
+I love everything explained by example to get a first impression.
 So here it comes.

 dateseq
 -------